nickmaccarthy/Futureport82-Video-Whitescreen-Fix-Mac-Crossover/README.md

-# Futureport82 CrossOver Bottle Fixer
+# Futureport82 Whitescreen Video Fixer for Mac's running Crossover

 A macOS application that fixes CrossOver bottles to work with Futureport82's media foundation requirements.
 This fixes the "White Screen" issue a Mac user will see when viewing any video screen in Futureport82.